moyataebisso/Project-3.0/README.md

-Project 3 Thread Synchronization - Moyata Ebisso ICS 462
+Thread Synchronization - Moyata Ebisso

 a) How to compile and run program:
       1) cd to the correct directory